NASA-IMPACT/veda-data-pipelines/.github/ISSUE_TEMPLATE/add-a-new-data-layer-to-a-dashboard--high-level-steps-.md

 2. If necessary, create COG or any other conversion / processing code and verify the COG output with a data product expert (for example, someone at the DAAC which hosts the native format) by sharing in a visual interface.

-3. Check in with project team if any other tracking system or point of contacted should be updated that this started
+3. Identify the point of contact and ensure someone is providing them updates!

 # Design the metadata and publish to the Dev API